explodinggradients/ragas/docs/concepts/metrics/answer_relevance.md

 The evaluation metric, Answer Relevancy, focuses on assessing how pertinent the generated answer is to the given prompt.
 A lower score is assigned to answers that are incomplete or contain redundant information and higher scores indicate better relevancy.
 This metric is computed using the `user_input`, the `retrived_contexts` and the `response`.

-The Answer Relevancy is defined as the mean cosine similarity of the original `user_input` to a number of artifical questions, which where generated (reverse engineered) based on the `response`:
+The Answer Relevancy is defined as the mean cosine similarity of the original `user_input` to a number of artificial questions, which where generated (reverse engineered) based on the `response`:

 $$
 \text{answer relevancy} = \frac{1}{N} \sum_{i=1}^{N} cos(E_{g_i}, E_o)